How should a sales leader go about building their team?

 Sales is a competitive job so it's important that you keep them motivated.
 Sales managers must set achievable sales targets by understanding the potential of their team members, guide them to various opportunities they can explore for improvement, and ensure they upskill their potential through regular learning.

-From the above sales organizational models, it is clear that closing a deal becomes faster when it's a combined effort.
+From the above sales organizational models, it is clear that closing a deal becomes faster when it's a combined effort and aligns with a modern sales strategy.
 Sales managers must come up with a sales process that encourages teamwork and ensures regular coordination between them.

 The efficiency and seamlessness that digital tools bring have made it an inevitable part of everyday sales operations.
 These solutions not just make routine work easy but also keep track of the work progress.
 Due to this reason, 43 percentage of salespeople use sales intelligence tools in tracking their sales pipeline which is a 54% increase compared with the 2018.

-Having a roadmap on how to achieve your quotas and targets helps sales managers plan their sales process and better prepare their salesforce.
-A sales strategy thus helps in giving a framework for the team to achieve their objective and also gives clarity to each member on what is expected of them to accomplish.
+Having a roadmap, such as a well-defined sales performance template, on how to achieve your quotas and targets helps sales managers plan their sales process and better prepare their salesforce.
+A sales strategy, along with a sales performance template, thus helps in giving a framework for the team to achieve their objectives and also gives clarity to each member on what is expected of them to accomplish.

 Feedbacks are important to know how we are performing in our job as well as to understand areas of improvement.
 Sharing customer feedback will help sales reps to understand the effectiveness of their sales process as well as work on their weak points to enhance their sales performance.
 Regular sales performance evaluation through feedback loops is essential for continuous growth and development.

-Key performing indexes are defined metrics that help sales managers evaluate their team’s performance as well as help sales reps understand what is expected of them.
-It gives clarity on the expected level of performance, target achievements, and the possible growth that the salesforce can achieve in their work.
+Key performance indexes are defined metrics that help sales managers evaluate their team’s performance, as well as aid sales reps in understanding what is expected of them during the sales kick-off.
+This provides clarity on the anticipated level of performance, target achievements, and the potential growth that the salesforce can achieve in their work.